aadityataparia/splasher/README.md

 ## TODO

 - Create backend system with authentication and saving user's favorites in DB.
-- Use SSR for better cross browser compatibility
+- Use SSR for better cross browser compatibility (mini browsers)
 - Write tests
 - Add a zoom in photo view when you click on any image
 - Add user profile view in our website instead of linking unsplash

 ## Browser compatibility

-> 92% of all users globally
+\> 92% of all users globally

 - chrome 49+
 - edge 12+